snehapriya28/OperatingSystem/README.md

 In the following solution, three semaphores are used as explained below:

-get_set : it is a semaphore that reading processes sleep upon.
-A Reading process starts reading in the critical section only when get_set signals, until then it waits. out_set : it is a semaphore that writing processes sleep upon.
-A writing process starts reading in the critical section only when out_set signals, until then it waits. ind : it a mutex semaphore for controlled access to the following variables --> liv_writers, const_writers, liv_readers, const_readers.
+1.get_set : it is a semaphore that reading processes sleep upon.
+A Reading process starts reading in the critical section only when get_set signals, until then it waits.

+2.out_set : it is a semaphore that writing processes sleep upon.
+A writing process starts reading in the critical section only when out_set signals, until then it waits.

+3.ind : it a mutex semaphore for controlled access to the following variables --> liv_writers, const_writers, liv_readers, const_readers.

 The variables of liv_writers, const_writers, liv_readers, const_readers are used for counting the number of currently waiting and active processes.